zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 6. Add another Combo box and repeat the above steps for *SupplierNameVE* entity.

-The final form should look like this:
+The final data view should look like this:

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/product-overview-page.png" >}}